kristiannissen/CGIRouter/README.md

 And here you are!
 A module that extends CGI and offers simple RESTful routing.

 ## How to use
-Since the CGIRouter extends CGI you can initialize the module like this and pass your standard CGI parameters as you usually do
+Since the CGIRouter extends CGI you can initialize the module like in the example below and pass your standard CGI parameters as you usually do
 ```Perl
 use strict;
 use warnings;